 While Nashville has long been known for its music scene, our culinary scene is garnering attention of its own.
 Food & Wine highlighted the “booming Music City food scene,” Food Arts Magazine noted the “emerging culinary scene putting Nashville on the gastronomic radar,” and Local Palate featured the “impressively diverse culinary scene busting at the seams.”
-You can find Nashville’s authentic flavors in many areas of town such as Germantown, East Nashville, The Gulch, Midtown, 12South, Downtown and Hillsboro Village.
+You can find Nashville’s authentic flavors in many areas of town such as Germantown, East Nashville, The Gulch, Midtown, 12South, Downtown, and Hillsboro Village.
 Each neighborhood has its own personality and welcome all walks of life.

 Start your day in Hillsboro Village with breakfast at Taylor Swift’s favorite spot, Fido, a funky coffeehouse that features breakfast all day long, or venture down the block to the famous Pancake Pantry where a menu of 21 melt-in-your-mouth pancake selections await you.

 Many great local restaurants are located a little off the beaten path, so get out the GPS or a map, if those even still exist!
 For a hearty lunch, try the popular Pharmacy Burger Parlor and Beer Garden in East Nashville that boasts an impressive selection of German wurst and bier, as well as an old-school soda fountain.
 Next door is a local favorite, Mas Tacos, which has been described by many as “the best thing since country music in Nashville.”
 The 12South district features the upscale burger joint Burger Up that has an ever changing menu of locally sourced ingredients, 12South Taproom offers 22 different beers on tap, and Edley’s Bar-B-Que, a fast casual eatery, serves up smoked pork, chicken, turkey, brisket, ribs, wings, and much more.
-For Southern fare, take a trip downtown to Cummins Station to grab a bite a M. Restaurant and Bar, where you'll have to choose between the Blue Plate special, a pork belly BLT, or the Jack Daniel's Chocolate Pecan Pie.
-Head for the heart of the burgeoning SoBro district and try a favorite among locals and visitors alike, The Southern.
-The Southern burger, fresh oysters and mahi-mahi will have you planning your next trip back.
+The Flipside is a fun, local restaurant with a style of their own.
+They feature Jack's Chicken which is chicken breast pounded thin, seasoned bread crumbs, and then pan sauteed in extra virgin olive oil.
+They have a tons of different styles to choose from plus an amazing selection of local beers and craft cocktails.

 Of course, Nashville hasn’t forgotten its roots.
 Two popular traditions are still all the rage at Meat & Three restaurants and hot chicken “shacks.”
 Meat & Three restaurants are a Southern staple in which you pick one meat and three vegetable side dishes.
-Some of our more famous meat & threes are Puckett’s, Arnold’s and Swett’s.
+Some of our more famous meat & threes are Puckett’s, and Arnold’s.
+When speaking of Southern cuisine one can't forget to mention the Loveless Cafe.
+For over 60 years, they've been getting up at the crack of down to make classic Southern food entirely from scratch in Music City.
 Nashville’s most notable contribution to Southern culinary culture, hot chicken, can be found at places that let you choose the level of spiciness of your chicken.
-Some of the well-known hot chicken shacks are Prince’s, Boltons, Hattie B’s and 400º where you choose the level of spiciness of your chicken.
+Make sure to check out Hattie B’s over in Midtown, offering some amazing "Nashville Style" hot chicken.
+Choose your heat level with their selection of southern, medium, hot, or shut the cluck up.
+Another hot chicken joint is Party Fowl over in the The Gulch.
+They specialize in Nashville hot and Southern fried chicken but offer a much broader menu with local brew, craft cocktails, and a wine list.
+Some other well-known hot chicken shacks are Prince’s, Boltons, , and 400º.
 Beware mild is plenty hot for most people!

 Dinner is a perfect time to explore more of Nashville’s taste buds.
 Lockeland Table in East Nashville is located in a former beauty-parlor-turned-photo-gallery and is a home for creative, chef-driven cuisine in a comfortable neighborhood vibe.
-Named one of "The Hot 10 - America's Best New Restaurants" in 2012 by Bon Appetit, The Catbird Seat is a 32-seat restaurant that features an ever-changing, nine course menu of seasonally inspired dishes.
-Close by are several M Street Entertainment creations, that are some of the hottest restaurants in town including Kayne Prime, Virago, Whiskey Kitchen and Tavern.
+Consistently named among the best restaurants in the nation, The Catbird Seat is a 32-seat restaurant that features an ever-changing, nine course menu of seasonally inspired dishes.
+Close by are several M Street Entertainment creations, that are some of the hottest restaurants in town including Kayne Prime, Virago, Whiskey Kitchen, Saint Anejo, Moto, and Tavern.
 All take an artful approach to their menus and offer an eclectic mix of atmospheres and cuisines that provide a diverse sampling of what Nashville has to offer.

 While Nashville will always be Music City, it’s clear that the creative energy and talent in the city extends far beyond music and into a flourishing culinary scene that is worth a visit all on its own.